vtellier/stv1/src/pages/recipes/italian.en.md

 date: "2019-01-30"
 template: "recipe.js"
 menuOrder: 30
-menuText: "L'Américain"
+menuText: "The Italian"
-menuTitle: "La recette fast-food à l'américaine"
+menuTitle: "The italian version"
 ---

 # NOT IMPLEMETED